-On January 5, 2015, we established a holding company, ATIF, under the laws of the BVI.
-ATIF owns 100% of ATIF HK, a Hong Kong Company incorporated on January 6, 2015 (formerly known as China Elite International Holdings Limited).
+On January 5, 2015, we established a holding company, ATHL (formerly known as Eternal Fairy International Limited), under the laws of the BVI.
+ATHL owns 100% of ATIFL HK, a Hong Kong Company incorporated on January 6, 2015 (formerly known as China Elite International Holdings Limited).

 On May 20, 2015, WFOE (Huaya Consultant (Shenzhen) Co., Ltd.) was incorporated pursuant to the PRC law as a wholly foreign owned enterprise.
-ATIF HK holds 100% of the equity interests in WFOE.
+ATIFL HK holds 100% of the equity interests in WFOE.

-On November 3, 2015, our variable interest entity, Qianhai was incorporated pursuant to the PRC law as a limited company.
+On November 3, 2015, our variable interest entity, Qianhai Asia Times (Shenzhen) International Financial Services Co., Ltd. (Qianhai) was incorporated pursuant to the PRC law as a limited company.
 We operate our going public financial consulting services through Qianhai.

-On December 11, 2015, Qianhai established a wholly-owned subsidiary Qianhai; we disposed of our entire equity ownership in Qianhai Asia Times (Shenzhen) International Fund Management Co., Ltd on September 19, 2018
+On December 11, 2015, Qianhai established a wholly-owned subsidiary Qianhai Asia Times (Shenzhen) International Fund Management Co., Ltd; we disposed of our entire equity ownership in Qianhai Asia Times (Shenzhen) International Fund Management Co., Ltd on September 19, 2018.

-As the date of this registration statement, Qianhai has two shareholders, both are PRC residents.
+As the date of this prospectus, Qianhai has two shareholders, both are PRC residents.
 Ronghua Liu, as trustee, is holding 4,925,000 shares (the "Beneficial Shares"), for their beneficial owner, Qiuli Wang (the "Beneficiary"), pursuant to a trust deed entered into and executed under the PRC law on December 11, 2017.
 The trust deed stipulates, among other customary provisions, that (1) all dividends and interest accrued on the Beneficial Shares shall be payable as directed by the Beneficiary in writing, and (2) the Beneficiary may transfer the Beneficial Shares to a third-party company or individual as required.